MikePacey/Lancaster-HEC/docs/mpi.rst

 Different nodes have different architectures, numbers of cores and amounts of memory; to ensure optimum placement all nodes used in the same parallel job must be of the same type.
-The different types of node are described in full in the section :ref:`Requesting specific node types`
+The different types of node are described in full in the section :ref:`Requesting specific node types<node types>`

 In this example, the node type is *10Geth64G*, which has 16 cores, 64G of memory and 10G ethernet network connection.